Main Page

 Photo by Joanne Young

 The unique car was eventually identified as a late 80's[37] Jaguar XJ-40 and located 50km to the north, in Qualicum Beach.[33]
-Its owners — Bill Kurtz, a former Mayor of Parksville,[61] and Gerry Adair, a prominent real estate agent[62] — had on Canada Day loaned the car to their grandson, Christopher William Adair.[25][63]
+Its owners — Bill Kurtz, a former Mayor of Parksville,[61] and Gerry Adair, a prominent real estate agent[62] — had on June 30th, 2002 loaned the car to their grandson, Christopher William Adair.[25][63]

 Chris was a friendly and charismatic[24] 27-year-old,[59] from a wealthy family of lawyers and businessmen.[64]
 He grew up in Yorkton, Saskatchewan,[25] spending summers with his grandparents on Vancouver Island[65].
 Chris dropped out of law school,[12] and would later work for a shady investment firm.[66]